 Central Location for Family Fun

 Blowing Rock is the perfect base for a sight-seeing family adventure.
 Numerous attractions await!
 Grandfather Mountain, Tweetsie Railroad, the Blowing Rock, Mystery Hill, the Blue Ridge Parkway, Linville Falls and more are all just minutes away.
 Plus, families will be charmed by the quaint, safe village atmosphere.
-Walk from your lodging room to Memorial Park, the community pool, and various dining and entertainment opportunities.
+Walk from your lodging room to Memorial Park with incredible playground equipment, the community pool, and various dining opportunities.

 At Home in Mitford

 Jan Karon once called Blowing Rock home, at the time she began writing the “Mitford” series of best-selling books.
 There are many landmarks and places within the village of Blowing Rock that personify descriptions in Karon’s stories.
 This leads many to believe that Blowing Rock is Mitford.
 See more details and history at blowingrock.com/mitford

 - Blowing Rock Winterfest, four-day event in late January each year.
 Since 1999.